John McKearn, Ph.D.

-Prior to 1987, John was a senior scientist at E.I.
-DuPont de Nemours and Company; a member of the Basel Institute for Immunology in Basel, Switzerland; and a research associate in the Department of Microbiology and Immunology at Washington University in St. Louis.
-Additionally, he has co-authored more than 70 published, peer-reviewed scientific papers.
-John completed his Ph.D. in immunology from the University of Chicago and his B.S. in biology from Northern Illinois University.
+Earlier, he was a Senior Scientist at E.I.
+DuPont de Nemours and Company; a member of the Basel Institute for Immunology in Basel, Switzerland; and a Research Associate in the Department of Microbiology and Immunology at Washington University in St. Louis.
+He completed a Ph.D. in Immunology from the University of Chicago and a B.S. in Biology from Northern Illinois University.

 Carole Nuechterlein has headed the Roche Venture Fund since 2001.
 Prior to her current position, she worked in the pharmaceutical/biotech industry as an attorney for ten years.
 She joined Roche from SangStat in Fremont California where she was General Counsel.
 She currently serves as a director at Aligos Therapeutics, Arch Oncology, CiVi Therapeutics, Maculogix, Millendo, Mission Therapeutics, Lumos, Lysosomal Therapeutics, Inc, Second Genome and Vivet.
 She was formerly a director at Allakos and AveXis.
 She also led the investments on Alios, Ambit, Ambrx, Conatus, Envoy, Nereus and Pharmasset.
 She has a B.A. from Valparaiso University and a J.D. from the University of Michigan.

 Eric Pham, Ph.D.